 The Nominating Committee is responsible for identifying, assessing and recommending to the Board, suitable nominees for appointment to the Board and Board Committees.
 Nominees are normally sourced through recommendations by existing Board members.
-Nevertheless, the Nominating Committee is open to utilising independent sources, such as recruitment agencies, to identify suitably qualified candidates where suitable nominees could not be sourced through the normal channel.
+Nevertheless, the Nominating Committee is open to utilizing independent sources, such as recruitment agencies and network of directors (e.g. FIDE FORUM and Institute of Corporate Directors Malaysia), to identify suitably qualified candidates where suitable nominees could not be sourced through the normal channel.